remap prefix from 'Ctrl-b' to 'Ctrl-a'

 panes: # Panes are optional and are children of window entries.
 We define the panes that get created inside each window.

-- nvim myfile.txt # Under each pane, then we can give a command to execute.
+- nvim myfile.txt # Under each pane, we can give a command to execute.

 - cal